yovisto/dwerft/README.md

 3. **Triple store to PreProducer XML:** Exporting RDF back to tool-specific formats basically boils down to issuing the right queries and generating valid XML.
 The abstract class `RdfExporter` found in the package `exporter` provides some handy methods for extracting information from the triple store.
 It is vital however, that the correct ontology file is provided and the queries are free of errors.
 The `PreproducerExporter` extends the aformentioned abstract class and builds XML in a recursive manner.
 Again, take a look at the generated XML.

-4. **PreProducer XML to PreProducer Tool:** Lastly, the XML file needs to be sent to the PreProducer API.
+4. **PreProducer XML to PreProducer Tool:** Now, the XML file needs to be sent to the PreProducer API.
 As we learned before, the package `sources` contains all classes required for this kind of task.
 Since we can't publish any credentials you'll need your own.
 Simply add these to the `config.template` hidden in the `resources` folder and pass said file to the constructor of the `PreproducerSource`.
-Calling the method `send` will now upload the previously generated XML to Preproducer, where all the applicable data originally contained in the Dramaqueen script can now be viewed.
+Calling the method `send` will now upload the previously generated XML to Preproducer.

+5. **Wrapping up** Lastly, log on to your PreProducer account to review your upload.
+The data you sent will require confirmation.
+Your script is now viewable in the PreProducer frontend.